 For anyone reading this who knows me, it would come as no surprise that I consider Metal Gear Solid an influential game in my life.
-I’ve written about the game, and the Solid series it spawned, at some considerable length, including my ramblings about how the unique atmosphere of the game is simply unlike any other game before or since.
+I’ve written about the game, and the Solid series it spun off into, at some considerable length, including my ramblings about how the unique atmosphere of the game is simply unlike any other game before or since.

 But, as far as my personal experience playing the game as a child goes, the story of how I came to know about the game is important, and it started with a 1998 PAL-region Demo 1 disc that came packaged with my PlayStation console.